Last updated on November 14, 2025

 Wrap Up

-And that’s Arena bundles, all bundled up in one place.
+And that’s Arena bundles, all the best Arena deals, bundled up in one place.
 There are others not mentioned here, as well as rotational ones that change often enough that you’ll just have to keep an eye on them.
 My advice for regular Arena players is to check the store at least once per play session.
-You might snag a deal you weren’t expecting, plus you’ll sometimes get free gold or gems in the store anyway, so it’s a good habit to develop.
+You might snag a deal you weren’t expecting, plus you sometimes get free gold or gems in the store anyway, so it’s a good habit to develop.

-Otherwise, it’s just a matter of recognizing what your goals are and matching the bundles to those goals.
+Recognize what your goals are and match the bundles to those goals.
 If you just plan to draft, you don’t need to worry about Standard packs or Wildcard Bundles.
-Conversely, Constructed aficionados probably need to familiarize themselves with most bundles the store has to offer.
+Conversely, Timeless Constructed aficionados should familiarize themselves with most bundles the store has to offer.

 How do you handle Arena purchases?
 Are there any go-to bundles you’re typically fond of?
 Let me know in the Draftsim Discord or on Twitter/X.

-As always, thanks for making Draftsim your #1 stop for all things Magic!
+As always, thank you for making Draftsim your #1 stop for all things Magic!

 Follow Draftsim for awesome articles and set updates: